 Metro Transit is running reduced service and following modified Saturday schedules.
 Please board and exit buses using the rear doors if you are able.
 We are not collecting fares on fixed route service.

 Please only use buses for essential trips like travel to work, medical appointments, and grocery stores.
-Use alternative forms of transportation if they are available to you.

 Visit the Metro Transit Coronavirus (COVID-19) page for more information.